HackYourFuture/Assignments/2-Browsers/Week1/README.md

-# Homework Browsers Week 1
+# Assignment Browsers Week 1

 ## Deliverable Exercises

-The homework for this week can be found in the `homework` folder.
+The assignment for this week can be found in the `assignment` folder.

 > :collision: **Important**
 >
-> In this homework you are not allowed to use `.innerHTML`.
+> In this assignment you are not allowed to use `.innerHTML`.
 To create HTML elements, use `document.createElement()`.
 To set the text content of an element, use `.textContent`.
-The homework tests currently do not support `.innerText`.
+The assignment tests currently do not support `.innerText`.

 ## Exercise 1: The book list